AvocadoFlour/ReactApp/README.md

 App.js
 > fetch('api/clients');

 Run the frontend by navigating to the frontend folder using a terminal/command prompt windows and inputting "npm start".
 Also, press enter after inputting that.
+Don't forget to breathe.